kevingbb/ukth-appinn-containerapps-orderapi/README.md

 ![Image of an Azure Log Analytics log entry showing an error from the queuereader application indicating that a config value is missing](/images/LogAnalyticsDaprPortError.png)

 > "Log_s": "      Value cannot be null.
 (Parameter ''DaprPort' config value is required.
-Please add an environemnt variable or app setting.')",
+Please add an environment variable or app setting.')",

 Looks like we're missing a configuration value relating to Dapr.
 So, we've gone ahead and made the necessary changes to our code and packaged that up in version 2 of our application's container.
 Let's deploy version 2.